giovanto/dekart-viz/README.md

 A self-hosted geospatial visualization platform based on [Dekart](https://github.com/dekart-xyz/dekart) and [Kepler.gl](https://github.com/keplergl/kepler.gl).

+**Status: Operational** - All components have been tested and verified working correctly.

 ## Architecture

 This project implements a local geospatial visualization platform with the following components: